Susan Ruff

 617-455-8248 (cell)

-I’m a Lecturer II in Writing Across the Curriculum (WAC) at MIT: I help math instructors to teach communication (writing and speaking) within the context of their math classes.
-My activities are diverse: I lecture, lead workshops, work with students one-on-one and in teams, consult with instructors and TAs one-on-one and in workshops, and I am editor of the math department’s CI Space.
-The CI Space is an internal website that helps math instructors collaborate to develop and share ideas and materials for teaching mathematical communication in their classes.
+In 2026 I retired from teaching as Lecturer II in Writing, Rhetoric, and Professional Communication at MIT: for two decades I helped math faculty, instructors, and TAs to teach communication (writing and speaking) within the context of their math classes.
+My activities were diverse: I worked with students one-on-one and in teams, lectured, led workshops, consulted with instructors and TAs one-on-one and in workshops, and I was editor of the math department’s CI Space.
+The CI Space is an internal website that helps mathematics educators collaborate to develop and share ideas and materials for teaching mathematical communication in their classes.

-I am also an editor of the Mathematical Association of America's Mathematical Communication website, which grew out of the MIT math department's CI Space.
+I was also an editor of the Mathematical Communication website, which grew out of the MIT math department's CI Space, and was developed in collaboration with the Mathematical Association of America and the MIT Department of Mathematics, with funding from the NSF.

-Below is a list of the classes I work with in the math department, and a brief description of the communication in each.
+Below is a list of some of the classes I have worked with in the math department, and a brief description of the communication in each.

 Project Lab in Mathematics

-This subject is an lab class, so it is focused on research: in teams of three, students explore rich open-ended questions in mathematics.
-Each team does three projects during the semester.
+This subject is a lab class, so it is focused on research: in teams of three, students explore rich open-ended questions in mathematics.
+Each team does 2-3 projects during the semester.
 For each project, the results are presented in a paper, which is then revised.
-Each team presents the results of one of their projects to the class in a 50-minute presentation.
-Along with the math instructors and TAs, I help teams to prepare for their presentations to the class by watching and giving feedback on a practice presentation.
-We also give feedback on paper drafts.
+Each team presents the results of 1-2 of their projects to the class in a 15-50-minute presentation.
+I provided guidance for team communication and, along with the math instructors and TAs, I provided guidance and feedback for the papers and presentations.
+More information is available on MIT's OpenCourseWare page for 18.821.

 Real Analysis, Communication Recitation

 This recitation meets once a week to teach topics of mathematical communication within the context of Real Analysis.
-Recitation topics include proof writing, information order and connectivity, guiding text, elegance, communicating mathematics to a range of audiences, preparing slides and visuals, and peer critique.
+Recitation topics have included proof writing, information order and connectivity, guiding text, elegance, communicating mathematics to a range of audiences, preparing slides and visuals, and peer critique.
 Students write and revise three short papers on various topics for various audiences.
-Most recitations are taught by a math instructor who collaborates with me to prepare the recitations; I give the recitation on information order and connectivity and am available to help students individually with their writing.
+Most recitations are taught by a math instructor who collaborates with the communication instructor to prepare the recitations; I gave the recitation on information order and connectivity and was available to help students individually with their writing.
+More information is available on Mathematical Communication.

-This lecture class focuses on topics in applied mathematics.
-During the first part of the term, the problem sets include short writing assignments for clearly explaining algorithms and presenting proofs.
-In the second part of the term, students write and revise a term paper on the applied-math topic of their choice.
-I give a lecture to prepare students for writing the term paper, I provide individual feedback on some of the short writing assignments and term papers, and I train TAs to provide communication feedback on the others.
+This lecture class focuses on topics in discrete applied mathematics.
+During the first part of the term, the problem sets include short writing assignments such as clearly explaining algorithms and presenting proofs.
+In the second part of the term, students write and revise a paper solving a challenging problem.
+As in Real Analysis, various communication topics are taught in recitations that are led by a math instructor who collaborates with a communication instructor to prepare the recitations.
+Additionally, I provided individual feedback on some of the short writing assignments and longer papers, and I trained TAs to provide communication feedback on the others.
+More information is available on MIT's OpenCourseWare page for 18.310.

 Undergraduate math seminars

 The math department has about ten undergraduate seminars on various topics.
 For each seminar, students teach each other the mathematics: each class is given by one or two students who research a topic and then present it to the rest of the students.
 Each student also writes and revises a final paper on a topic of their choosing.
-I am available to consult with the seminar instructors to plan the semester; during the semester I’m available to read and give feedback on paper drafts, watch practice presentations, giving writing &/or presentation workshops, etc.
+I was available to consult with the seminar instructors to plan the semester; during the semester I was available to read and give feedback on paper drafts, watch practice presentations, give writing &/or presentation workshops, etc. More information is available on Mathematical Communication.

 Past classes: